Knowledge Centre

 Political parties

 There is provision for political parties in Jersey under the Political Parties (Registration) (Jersey) Law 2008.
 This sets out requirements for a party to be registered.
-In an election candidates endorsed by a registered political party have the party affiliation alongside their name on the ballot paper.
-In recent elections the vast majority of members have been elected on an individual basis.
-Four political parties contested the 2022 election and between them won 13 of the 39 deputy seats and one constable position.
-Reform Jersey, with ten deputies, is the only party with effective representation in the Assembly.
+In an election, candidates endorsed by a registered political party have the party affiliation alongside their name on the ballot paper.
+In recent elections, the vast majority of members have been elected on an individual basis.
+Four political parties contested the 2022 election.
+Between them, they won 13 of the 37 deputy seats and one constable position.
+Reform Jersey, with ten deputies, is the only party with significant representation in the Assembly.
 The operation of the States Assembly does not recognise parties.

 The Jersey Government